41hulk/41hulk/README.md

 - 🌱 I’m currently learning Javascript

-- 👯 I’m looking to collaborate on any solution
+- 👯 I’m looking to collaborate on any open source solution

 - 📫 How to reach me: gntare2@gmail.com

-- ⚡ Fun fact: No fun💀, I keep all things cool😉
+- ⚡ Fun fact: No fun💀, WE GRIND CHALLENGES 😉